dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 -->

 - Movement System
-  - The board is an isometric city grid with X and Y coordinates
+  - The board is an isometric 6x6 city grid with X and Y coordinates
-  - Distress Call locations are determined by TWO d6 dice rolls;
+  - Distress Call locations are determined by **TWO** d6 dice rolls;
     - 1 roll for X-coordinate
     - 1 roll for y-coordinate
   - Player moves are turn-based